Hacker0x01/docs.hackerone.com/docs/hackers/configure-the-hackerone-vpn-v2.md

 ---
-title: "HackerOne Gateway NG (VPN)"
+title: "HackerOne GatewayV2 (VPN)"
 path: "/hackers/configure-the-hackerone-vpn-v2.html"
 id: "hackers/configure-the-hackerone-vpn-v2"
 ---

-HackerOne Gateway NG (VPN) specific programs require you to be connected to the Program Gateway NG (VPN) instance in order to search for vulnerabilities.
-In joining a Gateway NG (VPN) program, HackerOne will capture all of the VPN packet data you generate with your work on the program.
+HackerOne GatewayV2 (VPN) specific programs require you to be connected to the Program GatewayV2 (VPN) instance in order to search for vulnerabilities.
+In joining a GatewayV2 (VPN) program, HackerOne will capture all of the VPN packet data you generate with your work on the program.

 All captured packet data will be securely deleted from all HackerOne systems after 1-year following the completion of the program.
 HackerOne will only use the captured packet data for:
 * Troubleshooting and debugging